 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

 In the past, promoters have used the technique of distributing two scratchcards together and ensuring that one card is a “winner” and one a “loser”.
 Although half the cards are “losing” ones, promoters should not describe the others as “winning” cards or state that recipients are lucky to receive them, because all recipients nonetheless receive a “winning” card (Abstract Games Ltd t/a Mediaprom Ltd, 20 May 2009).

 Promoters offering vouchers as prizes or gifts should ensure that significant conditions attached to their use are stated clearly.
 See ‘Promotional marketing: Terms and conditions’.

-Promoters must not suggest entry to a promotion is the claiming route and vice versa.
-See ‘Promotional marketing: Free-entry routes’.
-The ASA upheld complaints against a promotion which required consumers to ring a premium rate service to claim an award and stated the cost because the Code prohibits promotions where consumers incur a cost to claim a prize or equivalent benefit (Churchcastle Ltd t/a Spencer & Mayfair 2011, 20 February 2013).
-Although not specifically a scratchcard promotion, the same reasoning would apply to scratchcards and promoters may not require “winners” to phone a premium-rate line to claim their prize or gift, or offer any other route where consumers will incur a cost to claim a prize.
+Rule 8.21.1 states that promoters must not claim or imply that someone has won, will win or will, on doing a particular act win a prize if the consumer must incur a cost to claim the prize.
+The ASA upheld complaints against a promotion which required consumers to ring a premium rate service to claim an award and stated the cost because the Code prohibits promotions where consumers incur a cost to claim a prize or equivalent benefit (Churchcastle Ltd, 20 February 2013).
+Although not specifically a scratchcard promotion, the same reasoning would apply to scratchcards and promoters must not require “winners” to phone a premium-rate line to claim their prize or gift, or offer any other route where consumers will incur a cost to claim a prize.

 This advice is designed to be read in conjunction with the Promotional marketing section of the CAP Code and the other entries in this advice section.
 Also, promoters might want to seek legal advice.